emanjon/draft-mattsson-cfrg-aes-gcm-sst/draft-mattsson-cfrg-aes-gcm-sst.md

 8. Let expected_tag = truncate(full_tag, tag_length)
 9. If tag ≠ expected_tag, return an error and abort
 10. Let P = ct ⊕ truncate(Z[3:n + 2], len(ct))
-11. If N passes replay protection, return P
+11. If N fails replay protection, return an error and abort
+12. Return P

 The comparison of tag and expected_tag in step 9 MUST be performed in constant time to prevent information leakage about the position of the first mismatched byte.
 For a given key, a plaintext MUST NOT be returned unless it is certain that a plaintext has not been returned for the same nonce.
 Replay protection MAY be performed either before step 1 or during step 11.
 Protocols with nonce-hiding mechanisms {{Bellare19}}, such as QUIC {{RFC9001}}, implement replay protection after decryption to mitigate timing side-channel attacks.
 If tag validation or replay protection fails, intermediate values such as H, H<sub>2</sub>, M, Z, P, X, full_tag, and expected_tag MUST be destroyed (zeroized).